Syncop8/Agile88/_docs/how-it-works-for-ninjas.md

 next_section:
 ---

-How It Works For Agile Project Experts / Ninjas
+How It Works -  Agile Project Experts
 ==========================

 1. Sign up for a FREE consultant account on Agile88
 ------------------------------------------------

 Sign up for a FREE consultant account on Agile 88.

-[Apply here] (apply.html) to become a consultant on Agile88.
+[Apply here](apply.html) to become a consultant on Agile88.
 We are home to only the very best in agile project delivery talent.
 Please allow up to 48 hours for us to review your application.

 2. Create your profile
 ---------------------------